ark-lang/ark-docs/enums.md

-An enum in Ark is what some may refer to as a tagged union, this allows for multiple variants: with no data, variants with named (tagged) data, and variants with un-named data (anonymous data).
+An enum in Ark is what some may refer to as a tagged union, this allows for multiple variants: with no data, with named (tagged) data, and variants with un-named data (anonymous data).

 An enum is denoted with the `enum` keyword, followed by a brace, which contains